deyoungbryce/KeymastersKeepGames/README.md

 - Risk of Rain 2 (Untested)

 ## Game Objectives
 Game objectives listed by game and type.
-This should help you decide whether or not to include time-consuming or difficult objectives.
+This should help you decide whether to include time-consuming or difficult objectives.

 ### Balatro
 - Win a run with (random deck) deck